MooersLab/pymolsnips/README.md

 Many beginners spend too much time adding too many packages, most of which they never use.
 As a beginner, you should ease off editing your *init.el* file if it has grown to 500 lines in the first several weeks of using Emacs.
 A good practice is to add one package at a time and master each added package before adding another new package.

+I find that the editing of*init.el* file occurs in widely spaced bouts.
+Once everything is working to your satisfication, there may be long periods of productivity during which there is no compelling need to fiddle with the *init.el* file.

 Many Emacs users have shared their *init.el* files on GitHub.
 These can provide inspiration for the beginner.
 Some have complex configurations that are often too complex to be copied and applied by the beginner.

-Many of these packages add functionalities that are not available in other text editors or that become available years later.
+Many of the add-on packages add functionalities that are not available in other text editors or that become available years later.
 The vast group of active contributors to Emacs will probably keep it in the lead for a long time into the future.

 Like PyMOL, GNU Emacs was designed to be highly extensible.